pranavgandhi01/code_challenge2023/MaximumScore/readme.md

 8. Finally, the maximum value in the `dp` array represents the maximum score that can be obtained by choosing an optimally balanced subsequence.

 9. Return the maximum value in the `dp` array as the output.

-The dynamic programming approach allows the algorithm to efficiently compute the maximum score for a balanced subsequence by building up the solution incrementally, considering all possible previous days' scores to determine the optimal choice at each step.
-This leads to the correct and optimal solution for the problem.